Few-shot Action Recognition with Permutation-invariant Attention: Experiments

 \subsection{Experimental setup}

-Prior few-shot action recognition papers use various evaluation protocols in their works, which makes it difficult if not impossible to conduct a fair comparison, Thus, we hope to standardize few-shot training, validation, and test splits on several classic action recognition benchmarks.
 Below, we describe our setup and evaluations in detail.
-To exclude complicated data pre-processing and frame sampling steps typically used in action recognition, we randomly sample 20 frames along temporal mode for each dataset and we normalize them by the mean and std.
+To exclude complicated data pre-processing and frame sampling steps typically used in action recognition, we sample uniformly 20 frames along the temporal mode for each dataset.

-\textbf{HMDB51} \cite{Kuehne11}, an action recognition dataset, contains 6849 clips divided into 51 action categories, each containing a minimum of 101 clips.
-31 actions are selected for training, 10 classes for validation and the left 10 actions for testing.
+\textbf{HMDB51} \cite{Kuehne11} contains 6849 clips divided into 51 action categories, each with at least 101 clips, 31, 10 and 10 classes selected for training, validation and testing.

-\textbf{Mini Moments in Time (miniMIT)} \cite{monfortmoments} is a subset of the newly proposed large-scale Moments in Time (MIT) dataset.
-The mini version contains 200 classes and 550 videos per class.
-We select 120 classes for training, 40 classes for validation and the rest 40 classes for test.
+\textbf{Mini Moments in Time (miniMIT)} \cite{monfortmoments} contains 200 classes and 550 videos per class.
+We select 120, 40 and 40 classes for training, validation and testing.

-\textbf{UCF101} \cite{soomro2012ucf101} contains realistic action videos collected from Youtube.
-It has 13320 video clips and 101 action classes.
-We randomly select 70 action categories for training, 10 classes for validation and 21 for testing.
+\textbf{UCF101} \cite{soomro2012ucf101}, action videos from Youtube, has 13320 video clips and 101 action classes.
+We randomly select 70 training, 10 validation and 21 testing classes.

+\textbf{Kinetics}, used by \cite{Zhu_2018_ECCV} to select a subset for few-shot learning, consists of 64, 12 and 24 training, validation and testing classes.
+We use it for comparisons.

-Training, validation and test splits of three datasets are detailed in our supplementary material.
-The frames of action clips from all three datasets are resized to $128\times128$.
-All models are trained on the training set.
-Validation set is only used to search for the optimal hyper-parameters, while the test set is used to evaluate our model.
+Training, validation and testing splits on the first three datasets are detailed in our supplementary material while authors of \cite{Zhu_2018_ECCV} provide the split on Kinetics.
+The frames of action clips from all datasets are resized to $128\times128$.
+All models are trained on training splits.
+Validation set is only used for cross-validation.